Gail Miller (businesswoman): Sports and recreation

 Through her family foundation, Miller donated $5 million for the renovation of a softball facility at Big Cottonwood Regional Park, which has since been renamed the LHM Softball Complex.

 Miller donated $4 million through her family foundation to renovate the Larry H. Miller Softball Complex at Valley Regional Park in Salt Lake County.
 The donation enabled improvements to the field, stands, and other amenities, including the drainage system.
 The project was completed in cooperation with Salt Lake County Parks and Recreation.

 In late 2023, the Miller family foundation funded renovations to baseball fields at Riverside Park in partnership with Salt Lake City.

 In early 2024, the Miller family foundation announced a $22 million donation to Salt Lake City's Ballpark NEXT fund.
-This fund, managed by the Salt Lake City Council, is conducting a $100-million program to improve the neighborhood including and surroundingSmith's Ballpark.
+This fund, managed by the Salt Lake City Council, is conducting a $100-million program to improve the neighborhood including and surrounding Smith's Ballpark.

 In February 2024, the Miller family foundation announced a $2.2 million donation to support water conservation efforts through the Antelope Island Learning Center.
 The related efforts, including renovation of the learning center and the addition of a theater, are being coordinated with the Utah Department of Natural Resources and Utah Water Ways.

 In late 2024, the Miller family foundation announced a donation of $25 million to Salt Lake County to fund a regional arts center to be constructed in South Jordan.
 The Larry H. Miller Company donated three acres of land for the project through its real estate subsidiary.
 Plans for the center include a large theater, other event spaces, classrooms, and an art gallery.
 The Salt Lake County Arts and Culture division will operate the center.

 In 2025, the Miller family foundation announced a $500,000 donation to help the St. George Music Theater build its own venue.

 In 2025, the Miller family foundation announced a $1 million donation to the Museum of Utah.

 In 2025, the Miller family foundation announced a $2 million donation to build a replacement for the Alta Canyon Sports Center in Sandy.
 The new facility is scheduled to open in 2027.
 The donation supplements support from Sandy and Salt Lake County.

+In 2026, the Miller family foundation announced a $10 million donation to support renewing the Great Salt Lake, which has lost about half of its water by volume since its peak.
+This funding will go to purchase rights to water which will be allowed to flow to the lake.

+In June 2026, LHMCO, the Miller family foundation, and the Daniels Fund announced the Utah Youth Sports Giving Day, a fundraising campaign to support affordable access to youth sports.